-Best of all, Yerba mate delivers a much steadier buzz and type of clarity than coffee ever did.
-I’m happy.
+Best of all, Yerba mate in particular delivers a much steadier buzz and type of clarity than coffee ever did.
+I’m happy!

 P.S. for all my ideas on saying goodbye to leaky gut, download my FREE leaky gut ebook here.

 Better yet, I used to make a ‘Bulletproof’ style cup of coffee every morning.
-This involved brewing high quality beans (mold free), then blending it with grass fed butter, coconut oil and chocolate protein powder.
+This involved brewing high quality beans (touted as being mold free), then blending it with grass fed butter, coconut oil and chocolate protein powder.